I need financial support

 - copy of a recent bank statement from the account you have requested payment is made into

-- copy of the NHS Test and Trace notification you received - this can be a photo of the letter or email, but it must clearly show the date you received the notification and the Test and Trace ID your 8-digit NHS Test and Trace reference
+- copy of the NHS Test and Trace notification you received - this can be a photo of the letter or email, but it must clearly show the date you received the notification and your eight digit NHS Test and Trace reference, or if a parent/guardian, a letter from the school or other care setting asking the child to self -isolate

 - recent wage slip or your latest bank statement (issued in the last two months) showing your earnings being paid in - photos of these documents are acceptable)